 Volumized, beehived, poker straight, slicked back, braided or tousled and curly, the basic foundations for maintaining healthy hair are still the same.
-In light of Fashion Week, here are our expert’s top tips for keeping hair healthy and beautiful throughout the upcoming hairstyle trends.
+In light of Fashion Week, here are our expert’s top hair protection tips for keeping hair healthy and beautiful throughout the upcoming hairstyle trends.

 No matter the trend, removing tangles gently and correctly pre and post styling is essential.
 Harshly unsnarling knots easily snaps the hair, causing split ends and even damage all the way up the hair shaft.
 Before combing, be it on wet or dry hair, spritz a detangling spray through the mid-lengths and ends of your hair and gently work a wide-tooth comb up from the tips to your roots.

 If you are using heat to style your hair, make sure to use products that guard your hair from associated damage.
 This will help prevent excessive breakage, rupture of your hair’s cortex and split ends.
 For curly styles, heat protective sprays are best, whilst straighter styles benefit more from smoothing botanical gels that act as a barrier against dryer temperatures and straighteners.
 However, no heat protective product will 100% prevent damage if you use extremely high heat, or keep going over the same areas again and again.
 Stop styling when your hair is dry, and not 5 minutes after!

 Styles incorporating loose braids, rather than tight braids, are best as they cause less breakage (if any at all) and don’t pull on your hair from the follicle.
 However, if tighter braids are in your sights, make sure that you only leave them in for a day at maximum – and don’t do them too often.
 Wearing tight braids can snap hair off close to the scalp, and eventually cause traction alopecia – a type of hair loss whereby the hair is literally pulled from its root.
 The same rule applies for tightly done updos and ponytails.

 The Alternative Backcomb